mcngnt/LeProjetProg2-des-wiiinneeers-/README.md

 ## Usage
 In this game, you can:
+- move around the map by dragging your mouse or using hjkl directions.
 - pause the game using the space key.
 - restart the game using the R key.
 - save the game using F5 (it will be saved under le-projet-prog2-des-wiiinneeers/src/main/resources/save.vct, there can only be one save at once so if you want to keep multiple saves you should copy this file outside of the repo).